Rak5ha5/prsuOTPbomber/README.md

 # prsuOTPbomber
 This is a PRSU OTP Bomber, Who keeps sending OTPs to the victim continuously.
 This is just for a moment fun please don't misuse it.
 # Note : The android version is released, check out on my this repository
-Download PRSU otp bomber applicaiton with this link https://drive.google.com/file/d/1zcpWoHOT4XQC13olUqphDpOpP37VJrAY/view?usp=drive_link
+# Download "PRSU otp bomber" Applicaiton with this link
+https://drive.google.com/file/d/1zcpWoHOT4XQC13olUqphDpOpP37VJrAY/view?usp=drive_link

 Note : I added my new verison of this tool with GUI interface for windows check it and use it, for this version you don't need to install any software.